Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 \paragraph{Computational Aspects}

 Traditional RTO systems often comprise complex numerical optimization subproblems as they rely on mechanistic models to drive the optimization.
 Correcting the cost and constraint functions with GP modifiers as in Problem~\eqref{eq:modified_problem_GP+TR} can introduce further nonlinearity and nonconvexity, thereby adding even more to this complexity.
 It is well known in particular that both the LCB and EI acquisition functions can exhibit a large number of local optima (cf.~Figure~\ref{fig:BayesOpt}).
-The application of global optimization methods is only computationally tractable for small-scale problems in practice \citep{Schweidtmann2020}.
+Complete search methods in global optimization are only computationally tractable for small-scale problems in practice.
 Instead, the numerical case studies throughout this paper are solved using a local solver in combination with a multistart heuristic.
 The corresponding python codes are made available in the Supporting Information for the sake of reproducibility.

 In principle, one could also decide to construct the GP modifiers from scratch, that is, without correcting an a priori mechanistic model.
 The optimization subproblems in such a model-free RTO system could be solved to guaranteed global optimality more efficiently using state-of-the-art complete-search algorithms \citep{Schweidtmann2020}.
 But the lack of a mechanistic model embedded into the optimization problem might significantly slow down the progress of the iterates to a plant optimum or be detrimental to the reliability of the RTO system.
-This trade-off is analyzed in greater details in the following section and later illustrated on the case studies too.
+This trade-off is analyzed in greater details in the following section and later illustrated on the case studies.